-Each McCarty dairy depends upon local land owned by the McCarty Family as well as land owned and managed by their grower partners to grow crops needed to support their dairy cow herd of 8,786 lactating cows and 1,260 dry cows.
-Currently, 157 fields totaling 13,007 acres associated with the dairies form the basis for the conclusions of this report.
+Each McCarty dairy depends upon local land owned by the McCarty Family as well as land owned and managed by their grower partners to grow crops needed to support their dairy cow herd of 7,800 lactating cows and 701 dry cows.
+Currently, 153 fields totaling 14,472 acres associated with the dairies form the basis for the conclusions of this report.

-The grower partners grow alfalfa for hay, corn grain and silage, soybeans, and wheat.
-Non-GMO feed needed is grown by partners and neighbors, such as Circle C Farms, WT Partnership, FDK Partnership, & many others.
+The grower partners grow alfalfa for hay, corn grain and silage, sorghum silage, soybeans and winter wheat.
+Non-GMO feed needed is grown by partners and neighbors, such as Circle C Farms, WT Partnership, FDK Partnership and many others.

-The dairy operations have taken great steps to create and maintain a nutrient management plan (NMP).
+The dairy operations have taken great steps to create and maintain a Nutrient Management Plan (NMP).
 The program describes the fields based and how many nutrients it can legally handle.
 The goal of the management plan is to safely and accurately apply manure from the dairy to the fields while being environmentally responsible.

 Rexford Dairy has taken it upon themselves to have a collection water storage pond and solid separators to safely store the manure.
 The three additional McCarty dairies have similar manure management systems.
-In 2019, 4,263 acres received a total of over 201 million gallons of effluent and/or over 32,000 tons of solids from the dairy, which is a reduction of over 707 tons of commercial nitrogen fertilizer, 198 tons of phosphorus fertilizer, and 1,234 tons of potassium fertilizer.
-The manure applied has a value of \$42.78 per acre.
-See the Nature's Best Fertilizer infographic on page 11.
+In 2022 3,348 acres received a total of 91 million gallons of effluent from the dairy, which is a reduction of 167 tons of commercial nitrogen fertilizer, 162 tons of phosphorus fertilizer and 532 tons of potassium fertilizer.
+The manure applied has a value of \$136 per acre.
+See Nature's Best Fertilizer infographic on page 11.

-All McCarty dairies lay atop of the Ogallala Aquifer, which provides 30% of all US agriculture irrigation water.
+All McCarty dairies lay atop of the Ogallala Aquifer, which provides 30% of all U.S. agriculture irrigation water.
 Annual recharge in the more arid parts of the aquifer is estimated to be only about 10% of annual withdrawals.

-The dairies have passed reviews by Validus Verification Services; Animal Welfare, Environmental Review, On-Farm Security as well as Worker Care.
+The dairies have passed reviews by Validus Verification Services, Animal Welfare, Environmental Review, On-Farm

+Security as well as Worker Care.
 McCarty Family Farms was the first dairy farm to earn the Validus highest recognition as a Certified Responsible Producer.
 The processing plant at Rexford has also passed the Validus Traced, Segregated and Controlled audit.